rdubar/deliver-game/README.md

 ## Overview

-This simple Streamlit App shows random lines of text fom a file.
+This Streamlit App shows random lines of text fom a file.

 It was made as an aid to a boardgame development project for the Open University's U101 module "Design thinking: creativity for the 21st century".